Cyclone Wanda: Damage

 Large areas were inundated, with at least 6,700 homes flooded.
 Around 13,000 buildings were affected by flooding in some way.
 Buildings in the Brisbane central business district were particularly hard hit.

-The 67,320 tonne Robert Miller broke its moorings at Kangaroo Point and became adrift in the river.
+The 67,320 tonne Robert Miller broke its moorings at Kangaroo Point swinging out into the river held by two emergency anchors that the shipyard had placed as a precaution.
+When the first responders, consisting of the shipyard manager, Bill Dransfield, legendary rigger Fred Cotton and another shipyard employee, Billy Pinell managed to climb on board after hitching a ride on a small boat whose skipper braved the raging torrent, the men found that one anchor had been lost with clench pins sheared through and the remaining anchor only secured by the last clench pin which had failed but jammed the chain.
+After using steel scaffold tube and other construction materials to secure that anchor the attention then focussed on starting the ship’s main engine which had not yet been fully commissioned.
+With permission from the engine's maker the engine was able to generate some but not full propulsion and in combination with steering the ship around the worst debris damage was kept to a minimum.

 Because the ship was 237 metres long and the river was about 255 metres wide, it was feared that the ship could form a dam across the river.
-This would have caused the river to rise by a further 3 metres, leading even greater flooding in the suburbs.
-Two tugboats were needed to control the 15 m high and 239 m long oil tanker.
+This would have caused the river to rise by a further 3 metres, leading to even greater flooding in the suburbs.
+Two tugboats which managed to travel up the river arriving some hours after the initial rescue, were needed to control the 15 m high and 239 m long oil tanker.
 The Robert Miller was the largest ship ever built in Australia at the time.

 A gravel barge became caught under the Centenary Bridge where it damaged the pylons, causing fear that the bridge would be swept away.
 The barge was sunk to reduce the risk.

 The most flood-affected suburb of Brisbane was Rocklea.
 Close to Ipswich, 1,800 premises were affected by flooding.
 The Nerang River flooded, cutting the Gold Coast off from Brisbane.
 About 2,000 people were evacuated from homes along the river and the canals; most of these homes suffered flood damage.

 The total damage in Brisbane and the surrounding areas was initially estimated at A$200 million, but the final value was over A$980 million (1974 values), with $328 million made in insurance claims.
 While not as high as the floods in the 1800s this flood is considered to have been worse due to Brisbane's rapidly increasing population at the time.

 Many houses were also damaged by land subsidence and land slippage associated with the flooding and high rainfall.